 Marian Hollenbeck SEBS’26.

-Marian Hollenbeck, a senior in the School of Environmental and Biological Sciences (SEBS), has been named a recipient of the 2026 Fred Winter Memorial Award for Excellence in Horticulture, presented by the Philadelphia Society for Promoting Agriculture (PSPA).
+Marian Hollenbeck, a graduating senior in the School of Environmental and Biological Sciences (SEBS), has been named a recipient of the 2026 Fred Winter Memorial Award for Excellence in Horticulture, presented by the Philadelphia Society for Promoting Agriculture (PSPA).
 The $3,000 scholarship will be awarded at the organization’s annual meeting in April.

 “I want to be at the crossover between traditional farming, plant science, business, modern technology, and environmental sustainability,” Hollenbeck said.
 “I am a strong believer that thinking about our food and where it comes from encourages people to make better decisions for their own health and the health of our planet.”